stackforge/fuel-docs/infra/overview.rst

 `Jeepyb <http://docs.openstack.org/infra/system-config/jeepyb.html>`_ - the tool written by Openstack Infra team, which allows to store projects configuration in YAML format.

-To use Jeepyb with gerrit you need to create "projects.yaml" configuration file, where for each project you add the following information:
+To use Jeepyb with Gerrit you need to create "projects.yaml" configuration file, where for each project you add the following information:

 * project name